rockobonaparte/cloaca/README.md

 does it so it's not unheard of."
 I then realized I had done a bad thing.

 ## How do I use this glorious mess?

+Here is a [manual](manual.md) but this isn't a widely used project so the documentation has not been battered by multiple people trying it.

 A good start is to look at Form1_Load in Form1.cs in the CloacaGuiDemo project.
 It shows setting up a basic runtime, adding your own embeddable stuff to it, scheduling independent scripts, and interacting with the REPL.
 A method of sleeping without